 The DCP 169 Working Group is comprised of representatives from Suppliers, Distributors and Ofgem.
 Meetings are held in open session and the documents of each meeting are available on the DCUSA website – www.dcusa.co.uk.

-Why Move to SToD Tariffs for HH Customers?
+Why Move to SToD Tariffs?

-The Working Group noted the proposer’s view that the introduction of SToD tariffs will improve the cost reflectivity of HH Distribution Use of System (DUoS) tariffs.
+The Working Group noted the proposer’s view that the introduction of SToD tariffs will improve the cost reflectivity of Distribution Use of System (DUoS) tariffs.
 The majority of Working Group members agree that in principle the introduction of SToD tariffs should improve cost reflectivity.
-However, Working Group members expressed concerns that the introduction of SToD tariffs for HH customers could increase volatility and cautioned that any increase in cost reflectivity needs to be balanced against this increase in volatility.
+However, Working Group members expressed concerns that the introduction of SToD tariffs for customers could increase volatility and cautioned that any increase in cost reflectivity needs to be balanced against this increase in volatility.

-The use of SToD tariffs for HH customers would benefit those HH customers that do not have their peak demand during the winter.
+The use of SToD tariffs would benefit those customers that do not have their peak demand during the winter.
 As part of this consultation the Working Group is seeking views on whether there may also be an opportunity for customers to further demand manage as a result of the implementation of Seasonal Time of Day Tariffs, for example, farmers using grain driers.

 Interaction with other DCUSA Change Proposals